 Sainsbury’s contacted us for a meeting and we agreed on a trial position, due to my lack of confidence.
 I was super nervous and excited about the news.
 The fact that they accepted the trial, it felt like I already had the job.
 So, I did the trial and was successful, everything turned out right, the managers were impressed, I got the Job!!!

 I made lots of friends and made connections with the customers that they became my friends too.
-The best thing of working with Sainsbury’s, was that I was able to bring out the best version of me.
+The best thing about working with Sainsbury’s was that I was able to bring out the best version of me.
 I was ‘MYSELF’ and the customers loved me just the way I am.
-Also, you get to meet with different type of people from all sort of background.
+Also, you get to meet with a different type of people from all sort of background.